-The judge must also consider the different options available to an Indigenous person such as alternatives to jail.
+The judge must also consider the different options available to an Indigenous person such alternatives to jail.
 Some options might be more appropriate for an Indigenous person based on their cultural heritage or connection to an Indigenous Nation or community.
-The judge may need to consider the culture, traditions, and laws of the Indigenous family, person's community, and/or Nation.
+The judge may need to consider the culture, traditions, and laws of the Indigenous person's family, community, and/or Nation.